ericu/CellCulTuring/README.md

 * How does it work?

    As in cellular automata such as [Conway's Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), at each generation [each screen refresh] the next state of each pixel is determined only by the current state of that pixel and those of its 8 immediate neighbors.
 However, whereas Life has only 2 states--black and white--this Pong uses 32-bit colors; and whereas Life's rules can be written in 4 lines, Pong's took a couple of thousand lines of JavaScript to express.
-If you want to get an idea of how it's working, click "Use more revealing colors".
+If you want to get an idea of what it's doing, click "Use more revealing colors".
 That doesn't change how the game works; it just rearranges how the color bits are allocated, so that certain interesting values show up in high-order bits of the color components.

 * How many states does it have?